 Golden Retrievers make a perfect family companion.
 They are very obedient, playful, loyal, intelligent, well-mannered, great with kids and even to strangers (as long as they don’t sense danger).
 Furthermore, they’re also great watchdogs, but you can’t expect much from them if you want a guard dog.

-Like what has been mentioned earlier, they’re kind to strangers they love humans too much, that it’s difficult to train them as guard dog.
+Like what has been mentioned earlier, they’re kind to strangers they love humans too much, that it’s difficult to train them as a

 This is a very active breed that needs a lot of exercise, but not as much as other retrievers.
 The good thing about them is that, their usual activity requirements involve daily walks and playing fetch.